mlflow/mlflow/docs/source/models.rst

 Deploy a ``python_function`` model on Amazon SageMaker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:mod:`mlflow.deployments` and py:mod:`mlflow.sagemaker` modules can deploy ``python_function`` models locally in a Docker container with SageMaker compatible environment and remotely on SageMaker.
+The :py:mod:`mlflow.deployments` and :py:mod:`mlflow.sagemaker` modules can deploy ``python_function`` models locally in a Docker container with SageMaker compatible environment and remotely on SageMaker.
 To deploy remotely to SageMaker you need to set up your environment and user accounts.
 To export a custom model to SageMaker, you need a MLflow-compatible Docker image to be